pcse/pmm-scanner-api/README.md

 - `events`
 - `general`

-A **students** context returns a set of data with one or more items.
+A **students** context returns a set of data with one or more items in a *many students to one event* relationship.
 Data is based on students, meaning that output will consist solely of student information.
 For example, a request with this context with parameters consisting of a *last name* of *Smith* and an *event name* of *Dominion Power* will yield *n* amount of results, where *n* is the number of students with a *last name* of *Smith* that happened to attend an event hosted by *Dominion Power*.
 An example of this request is shown below:

 ```
 http://mind.cnuapps.me/api/v1/context/students/last/smith/eventname/dominion
 ```

-An **events** context returns a set of data with one or more items.
+An **events** context returns a set of data with one or more items in a *many events to one students* relationship.
 Output is based on event information, meaning that a request with this context, containing parameters consisting of   a *student major* of *Computer Science* and a *last name* of *Smith* will return all events where students with a last name of *Smith* and a major in *Computer Science* attended.
 An example of this request is shown below:

 ```
 http://mind.cnuapps.me/api/v1/context/events/last/smith/major/computer